cloudposse/atmos/website/docs/design-patterns/component-catalog-template.md

   # Add new application configurations here
 ```

-To provision the Atmos components into the stack, execute the following commands:
+To provision the Atmos components in the stack, execute the following commands:

 ```shell
 atmos terraform apply eks/iam-role/admin-ui --stack plat-ue2-prod